SergioGasquez/esp-rs-devcontainer/README.md

 # Quick Start

 ## Requirements

 - [Visual Studio Code](https://code.visualstudio.com/download)
   - [Remote - Container Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 - [Docker](https://docs.docker.com/get-docker/)
 > ### Using Podman instead of Docker
-> Using Podman as conatiner tool is possible when using a Linux host machine.
+> Using Podman as container tool is possible when using a Linux host machine.
 > When using Podman, flashing devices from the container is possible.
 >
-> > There has been some testing using Lima and Podman in others platforms but with
+> > There has been some testing using Lima and Podman in other platforms but with
-> > no sucess so far.
-Feel free to test with them and report any feeback.
+> > no success so far.
+Feel free to test with them and report any feedback.
 > #### Requirements
 >   - [Install Podman](https://podman.io/getting-started/installation)
 >   -  Uncomment the `runArgs` line from `devcontianer.json`: